JoaoBatista2312/ROS1-Qt6-bridge/README.md

 roslaunch qt6_ros GUI_interface.launch
 ```
 This will launch the Qt GUI, connecting it to the specified test '/chatter' topic for data visualization and the GUI Node.

+In order to launch the GUI and the QtNode it is only needed to run the QML_Level.py file.

 ## License